brcolow/javapackager/README.md

 Converts CSS files into binary form.

-−createjar

-Produces a JAR archive according to other parameters.

 −deploy

 Assembles the application package for redistribution.
 By default, the deploy task generates the base application